Rachel's Story - Part 2

 1974-1977 David and Judy were sent to the Midwest.
 They lived with a number of different people in different places.

-1977 I was born.
-Two weeks after my birth, my family was moved back to Fullerton supposedly for David's health.
+I was born in 1977.
+Two weeks after my birth, my family was moved back to Fullerton, supposedly for David's health.
 On the trip home he was intolerant of the needs of his wife and baby.
 He wouldn't stop for bathroom breaks and wanted Judy to have me on a schedule immediately.
 Therefore, she was not allowed to feed me unless he said it was time, and he wouldn't allow me to cry at all.
 He wanted instant mat training, and he exerted extreme control to see his wishes take place.

 In retrospect, Judy said David's behavior with the women in the Chicago sister's house, which he was supposed to be taking over, was aggressive and angry.
 That may have been the reason they had him come back to Fullerton.
-[It is interesting to note that David was never again asked to head a sister's house and only had brother's houses.
-He was less abusive towards men then women, probably because the men could fight back if pressed too far.]
+[Ed. note: David was never again asked to head a sister's house, only brother's houses.]

 Soon after David and Judy returned to Fullerton, they went to the Worker's Conference in Colorado.
 I was very ill with an ear infection and Judy was also ill.
 We were not able to make it to many of the meetings, so my grandparents, George and Betty, put David and Judy and myself into a hotel.